BenjaminHolm/grunt-template/README.md

 # Grunt template

-Grunt template for web apps.
-Automated jade / css / coffeescript compilation with livereload.
+Grunt template for web apps built using jade, sass and coffeescript.

 ## Prerequisites